Hasti2020/CS-30-Final/proposal.md

   - “Not bad, not bad at all!
 Yeh’re risin’ through the ranks.”

   # Target Audience:
 This game is designed for Harry Potter fans who enjoy fighting-related games.
-It also appeals to the competitive players who enjoy getting the highest scores and replaying the game for better outcomes.
+It also appeals to players who likes text-based games and enjoy a slow adventure and world building.
 >>>>>>> 2c10f6cbb016b1df949c196e024ea85b1cacd634